syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * ""

-Sets the format of the date for the Scheduler.
+Sets the date format for Schedule.

 #### Example

-To set the date format for Scheduler,
+To set date format for Schedule,

 {% highlight html %}